ibrahim-kocyigit/kocyigit-dsml/03_specializations/02_machine_learning_with_python/02_linear_and_logistic_regression/02_simple_linear_regression_theory.md

 The machine learning algorithm's job is to find the optimal values for the parameters $\theta_0$ and $\theta_1$ that create the "best-fit" line.

-## 3. How Do We Define the "Best" Line?
-Minimizing Errors
+## 3. Key Assumptions and What to Do When They're Violated

+For a simple linear regression model to be accurate and reliable, several assumptions about the data should be met.
+The best tool to check these is a simple **scatter plot** of the two variables.

+1.  **Linearity:** The underlying relationship between the independent variable (`x`) and the dependent variable (`y`) is linear.
+The model can only capture a straight-line trend.
+    > **What to do if it's violated?**
+    > *   **Apply Transformations:** You can sometimes transform one or both variables (e.g., using a logarithm `log(x)` or square root `sqrt(x)`) to make the relationship linear.
+    > *   **Use a Different Model:** If the relationship is clearly curved (e.g., a "U" shape), you need a more complex model, like **Polynomial Regression**.

+2.  **Independence of Residuals:** The residuals (prediction errors) are independent.
+This means the error for one data point doesn't influence the error for another.
+This is mainly a concern for time-series data.
+    > **What to do if it's violated?**
+    > *   **Use Time-Series Models:** If your data is collected over time (e.g., daily stock prices), you should use models designed for sequential data, like ARIMA.

+3.  **Homoscedasticity (Constant Variance):** The spread (or variance) of the residuals is constant across all values of the independent variable `x`.
+    > **What to do if it's violated?**
+    > *   **Look for a "Cone Shape":** If the scatter plot fans out like a cone or megaphone, you have **heteroscedasticity**.
+This means the model's predictions are less reliable for certain ranges of `x`.
+    > *   **Transform the Target Variable:** A common fix is to apply a transformation to the dependent variable (`y`), such as taking its logarithm (`log(y)`) or square root, which can help stabilize the variance.

+4.  **Normality of Residuals:** The residuals are normally distributed around the regression line.
+This is most important for statistical inference (e.g., calculating confidence intervals for the coefficients).
+    > **What to do if it's violated?**
+    > *   **Check for Outliers:** This is often caused by a few significant outliers.
+    > *   **Don't Panic (with large datasets):** For larger datasets, this assumption is less critical for getting good coefficient estimates, thanks to the Central Limit Theorem.

+## 4. How the Model is Trained: Ordinary Least Squares (OLS)

-How does the algorithm know which line is the best?
-It aims to minimize the prediction error.
+How does the algorithm find the best line?
+It aims to find the line that is "closest" to all the data points simultaneously.
+This is done by minimizing the prediction error.

 ### Residual Error
 For any single data point, the residual is the **vertical distance** between the actual value (`y`) and the value predicted by the line (`ŷ`).
 It's the measure of our model's error for that one point.

-* `Error = Actual Value - Predicted Value`
+`Error = Actual Value - Predicted Value`

 ### Mean Squared Error (MSE)
 To find the total error for the whole dataset, we can't just average the residuals (because positive and negative errors would cancel out).
-Instead, we:

-1. Square each individual residual error.
-2. Calculate the average of these squared errors.
-This gives us the **Mean Squared Error (MSE)**.
+Instead, we square each residual and then calculate the average.
+This is the **Mean Squared Error (MSE)**.

 ### Ordinary Least Squares (OLS)
 The goal of the linear regression algorithm is to find the specific values of $\theta_0$ and $\theta_1$ that **minimize the MSE**.
-This method is called **Ordinary Least Squares (OLS)** because it finds the line that minimizes the sum of the squared errors.
+This method is called **Ordinary Least Squares (OLS)**.
+For simple linear regression, this can be solved directly with formulas.

-## 4. Finding the Solution: The OLS Formulas

-For simple linear regression, there is a direct mathematical solution to find the optimal parameters that minimize the MSE.
-These formulas were derived in the early 1800s.

 #### Step 1.
 Calculate the Slope ($\theta_1$)